PowerDNS/pdns/pdns/recursordist/docs/appendices/internals.rst

 Since the 4.3 release, the recursor implements a relaxed form of QName Minimization.
 This is a method to enhance privacy and described in the (draft) RFC 7816.
-By asking the authoritative server not the full QName, but one more label than we already know it is athoratative for we do not leak which exact names are queried to servers higher up in the hierarchy.
+By asking the authoritative server not the full QName, but one more label than we already know it is authoritative for we do not leak which exact names are queried to servers higher up in the hierarchy.

-The implemenation uses a relaxed form of QName Minimization, following the recommendations found in the paper "A First Look at QNAME Minimization in the Domain Name System" by De Vries et all.
+The implementation uses a relaxed form of QName Minimization, following the recommendations found in the paper "A First Look at QNAME Minimization in the Domain Name System" by De Vries et all.